The Quality of Questions You Ask

-- It there 1 thing that you would like to change?
+- If there were one thing that you would like to change, what would it be?

-He (or she) who digs the deepest gets better answers.
+He (or she) who digs the deepest, get better answers.

-- How is business going for you on a scale of one to ten, 1 being terrible and 10 being awesome?
+- How is business going for you on a scale of one to ten, one being terrible and ten being awesome?

-- What do you feel prevents it from being a 10? (don’t say think, say feel).
+- What do you feel prevents your score from being a 10? (don’t say think, say feel).

-- What are a few problems you have that are costing you the most money right now?
+- What are a few problems that are costing you the most money right now?
 Which of those is the most annoying?

 - What is the most important activity in your business right now?

 - Help give me some perspective on where you are at right now… what are the thoughts you have spinning around in your head these last few days or weeks?
 It could be related to absolutely anything…

 Active or Passive Questions

 There are two types of questions: Active and Passive.
 An active question holds you more accountable and is more focused on what you can control vs. external influences.
 E.G., “Did you do your best to set a goal this week?”
 The emphasis is on you, not the outcome.